What I get from the preview of C# 8 with Mads Torgersen

 }

-But it has the limitation that you only can extend objects.
-You cannot extend properties, because of that : what it's the first "property" of a property ?
+But it has the limitation that you can only extend objects.
+You cannot extend properties, because of this: what is the first "property" of a property?

-So the all way was reviewed and C# 8 will introduce a new syntax to declare extensions that will allow to extend everything :
+So the whole approach was reviewed and C# 8 will introduce a new syntax to declare extensions that will allow you to extend everything:

 extension MyPersonExtension extends Person